 Teahouse at Abkhazi Garden – Best Low Key Afternoon Tea in Victoria

-The Abkhazi Garden offers a variety of options to for different budgets and appetites in a historic home and garden in a quiet and peaceful Victoria neighborhood.
-A short drive or bus ride will get you there from downtown, or a 4.5 mile round trip scenic walk.
+The Abkhazi Garden offers a variety of options for Afternoon Tea for different budgets and appetites in a historic home and garden in a quiet and peaceful Victoria neighborhood.
+A short drive or bus ride will get you there from downtown.

 Why it’s one of the best: This is the most low key version of afternoon tea in Victoria.
 It’s smaller, less crowded and outside the hustle and bustle of the inner harbor.
 This makes it an authentic and laid back experience in a neighborhood and an excellent option for anyone who wants a relaxed and slow paced experience.
 They also offer a variety of options at different price points.

-Location: Abkhazi Garden and Teahouse is located just over 2 miles east of downtown Victoria.
-It’s possible to walk if you’re up for a 4.5 mile round trip walk.
+Location: Abkhazi Garden and Teahouse is located 2.5 miles east of downtown Victoria in a neighborhood.
+It’s possible to walk if you’re up for a 5 mile round trip walk.
 You can also take the bus there from the inner harbor in about 15 minutes, just ask the driver where to get off.

-Royal Abkhazi High Tea $55/person – this is the works!
+Royal Abkhazi High Tea $65/person – this is the works!
 Lots of savory and sweet items

-Afternoon Tea $44/person – just a little bit less than the royal (this is the option I would choose)
+Afternoon Tea $54/person – just a little bit less than the royal (this is the option I would choose)

-Elevensies $25/person – smaller and lighter version with scones and a couple of tea sandwiches.
+Elevensies $28/person – smaller and lighter version with scones and a couple of tea sandwiches.
 There are also several lunch entrees you can order instead.